 Without the sun light, the sand dunes are red no more, and the desert seems cold.
 Actually, it is getting cold!
 Let’s go to the camp!

 When we arrive, the night is already dark and we can only get to the tents to enjoy our rest.
 I took the following 2 pictures in the morning, with a disposable camera, before climbing on the 4×4 car, where my friends were waiting for me.

 One night in a beautiful new place is never enough, but at this time we really wanted to stay for a week with the nomads.
 We spent the night until quite late, speaking with them alone, long after the fire they had started had gone out.
-They told us French people do not come to Merzouga anymore, because they feel unsecure there.
-I never felt unsecure with them.
+They told us French people do not come to Merzouga anymore, because they feel unsafe there.
+I never felt unsafe with them.

 And since then, I often rethink of those moments and I realise they figure among the ones that really make sense to me, those I wish to live again, and again, and again.